-EPA bars reporters from public meeting on water contaminant
+Reporter shoved out of EPA public meeting on water contaminant

 WASHINGTON — The Environmental Protection Agency is barring The Associated Press, CNN and the environmental-focused news organization E&E from a national summit on harmful water contaminants.